 Bill, Betty, and Dotsie did indeed live in a ménage à trois in the literal sense of the term: "household of three."
 It was a household of three adults raising a family together.
 Could it have been a ménage à trois in the more commonly used meaning of the phrase, to refer to three-way sex acts?
 It could have.
 Maybe it was and maybe it was not, but my point is that absolutely no one knows.
 The upcoming motion picture Professor Marston and the Wonder Women not only indicates that it was, but also that the two women enjoyed a sexual relation together apart from Bill, as well.

 Bill, Betty, and Olive are all long departed.
 As of this past year, Pete is too.
 It's a basic legal principle that you can't libel the dead (Fowler, 2011).
 That doesn't make it right to misrepresent known facts or present fiction as fact, though.
 You can't libel igneous rock either, but you still shouldn't say it's made from sediment (which would be sedimentary rock).
 It's not libel by definition anyway because there's no reason to think the filmmakers were out to harm anyone, but I've seen fans online use that word.

-During New York Comic Con, director Angela Robinson and actors playing the Marstons (Luke Evans, Rebecca Hall) appeared at the Manhattan Center to discuss the film after the audience watched a new trailer.
+During New York Comic-Con, director Angela Robinson and actors playing the Marstons (Luke Evans, Rebecca Hall) appeared at the Manhattan Center to discuss the film after the audience watched a new trailer.
 Film scenes were previewed as well.
-When time came for Q&A, I stood and asked a question Marston family members and many friends and fans wanted answered: What was the source material?
+When the time came for Q&A, I stood and asked a question Marston family members and many friends and fans wanted answered: What was the source material?

 Moderator: What's your name?
 What's your question?